- Featured Columnists

 Pay Yourself First

-Undoubtedly, you’ve heard this key budgeting tenet many times; that’s because it is fundamental to the successful cash flow management, and it works.
+Undoubtedly, you’ve heard this key budgeting tenet many times; that’s because it is fundamental to successful cash flow management, and it works.
 Many people lack the discipline to save what’s left of their monthly budget; so, by depositing a committed amount to your savings as your very first expenditure each month, you are assured of having enough for savings each month.
 All other expenditures should be budgeted around it.

 Strike a Balance